Ainu people: Governmental bodies on Ainu affairs

 There is no single government body to coordinate Ainu affairs.
 Rather, various advisory boards are set up by the Hokkaido government to advise on specific matters.
-One such committee operated in the late 1990s, and its work resulted in the 1997 Ainu Culture Law.
+One such committee operated in the late 1990s, and its work resulted in the Ainu Cultural Promotion Act.
 This panel was criticized for including no Ainu members.

 In 2006, another panel was established, which notably included an Ainu member for the first time.
 It completed its work in 2008, issuing a major report that included an extensive historical record and called for substantial government policy changes towards the Ainu.

 Formation of Ainu political party

 On January 21, 2012, the Ainu Party (アイヌ民族党, Ainu minzoku tō) was founded after a group of Ainu activists in Hokkaidō announced the formation of a political party for the Ainu on October 30, 2011.
 The Ainu Association of Hokkaidō reported that Kayano Shiro, the son of the former Ainu leader Kayano Shigeru, would head the party.
 Their aim is to contribute to the realization of a society where the Ainu and Japanese can coexist and possess equal rights in Japan.